jetendo/async-dot-cfc/readme.md

 ## Compatibility

-async-dot-cfc has been tested with current stable versions of Railo 4.1.
+async-dot-cfc has been tested with current stable version of Railo 4.1.

 ## License